s-j-b/Computer-Vision/3D_Scanner/README.md

-Welcome to our 3-D Point Cloud Scanner!
+#3D Scanner

 Names: Simon J. Bloch and Gibson Cook

 Class: Computer Vision - Spring 2015 - Swarthmore College

 Start Date: 5/1/2015

 End Date: 5/15/2015

+###Welcome to our 3-D Point Cloud Scanner!

-In this file, you will find:
+####In this file, you will find:

 A. Instructions for running our software
 B. A description for all relevant contents of this directory.

 A. Instructions